ketozhang/notes/mynotebook/Physics/Classical_Mechanics/Rotational_Motion_of_Rigid_Bodies/Fixed_Axis_Rotation.md

----
-title: Rotation about a Fixed Axis
+#  Rotation about a Fixed Axis
----

 <!-- TOC -->